 - □ When is the Medicare Advantage Open Enrollment Period?
 This happens every year from January 1 to March 31. - □ What type of plan can you switch to during the Medicare Advantage Open Enrollment Period?
 During this time, you can: - Switch to another Medicare Advantage Plan.
 (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
-If you choose to switch to Original Medicare during this period, you have until March 31 to join a separate Medicare prescription drug plan to add drug coverage. - □ When will your membership end?
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at this time. - □ When will your membership end?
 Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.